vanessapolliard/fraud-case-study/readme.md

   * Numeric features, which we normalized (e.g. "body_length").
   * Easily extracted numerical features (e.g. number of "previous_payouts").

+### Feature Engineering
+In order to easily experiment with various preprocessing steps and model configurations, we utilized the `sklearn.pipeline.Pipeline` class.
+Doing this, we were able to chain together cleaning / processing steps and different models:

+1. Process numeric columns, including normalization.
+2. Process categorical columns, including one-hot encoding.
+3. Fit a model.

 ## Modeling
 ### Model Accuracy Metrics
 Our model accuracy metrics were chosen with the intended purpose of this tool in mind, which is to flag events that are **potentially** positive for fraud, so they can then be reviewed by an actual human being.